-- Award: Amount will depend on the number of collaborators, their academic rank, and the duration of the research leaves but will not exceed $140,000 for any one project.
+- Award: Amount will depend on the number of collaborators and the duration of the research leaves but will not exceed $200,000 for any one project.

-ACLS invites applications for the fifth annual competition for the ACLS Collaborative Research Fellowships for collaborative research in the humanities and related social sciences.
-The program is supported by a generous grant from The Andrew W. Mellon Foundation.
+ACLS invites applications for the seventh annual competition for the ACLS Collaborative Research Fellowships for collaborative research in the humanities and related social sciences.
+The program is funded by a generous grant from The Andrew W. Mellon Foundation.

-The fellowships are for a total period of up to 24 months, to be initiated between July 1, 2013 and September 1, 2015, and provide salary replacement for each collaborator (based on academic rank: up to $35,000 for Assistant Professor; up to $40,000 for Associate Professor; and up to $60,000 for full Professor) as well as up to $20,000 in collaboration funds (which may be used for such purposes as travel, materials, or research assistance).
-The amount of the ACLS fellowship for any collaborative project will vary depending on the number of collaborators, their academic rank, and the duration of the research leave, but will not exceed $140,000 for any one project.
+The fellowships are for a total period of up to 24 months, to be initiated between July 1, 2015 and September 1, 2017, and provide up to $60,000 in salary replacement for each collaborator as well as up to $20,000 in collaboration funds (which may be used for such purposes as travel, materials, or research assistance).
+The amount of the ACLS fellowship for any collaborative project will vary depending on the number of collaborators and the duration of the research leave, but will not exceed $200,000 for any one project.
 Collaborations need not be interdisciplinary or inter-institutional.
 Applicants at the same institution, however, must demonstrate why local funding is insufficient to support the project.
 Collaborations that involve the participation of assistant and associate faculty members are particularly encouraged.
-Up to seven awards will be made in the 2012-13 competition.
+Up to eight awards will be made in the 2014-15 competition.

 A collaborative project is constituted of at least two scholars who are each seeking salary-replacement stipends for six to twelve continuous months of supported research leave to pursue full-time collaborative research during the fellowship tenure.